Crunchbits/Mobile-browser-Gestures-Extended-MbGE/README.md

 Even if you replace the script text with the initial script text, the old settings will probably stick.
 This is because the script is still holding onto it's storage content.

-The easiest way to remove the old settings is to delete the script with the trash bin icon or File/Remove and then re-add the initial script manually.
+The easiest way to remove the old settings is to delete the script with the trash bin icon or File/Remove and then reinstall the initial script.